SharePoint/sp-dev-docs/docs/general-development/how-to-create-scorecard-transforms-for-performancepoint-services-in-sharepoint-2.md

 ---
-title: How to Create scorecard transforms for PerformancePoint Services in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 16117716-6ce5-4890-a829-5312f76164d0
+title: How to Create scorecard transforms for PerformancePoint Services in SharePoint ms.prod: SHAREPOINT ms.assetid: 16117716-6ce5-4890-a829-5312f76164d0
 ---

-# How to: Create scorecard transforms for PerformancePoint Services in SharePoint 2013
+# How to: Create scorecard transforms for PerformancePoint Services in SharePoint
-Learn how to create custom scorecard transforms for PerformancePoint Services in SharePoint Server 2013.
+Learn how to create custom scorecard transforms for PerformancePoint Services in SharePoint.
 ## What are scorecard transforms in PerformancePoint Services?
 <a name="bk_intro"> </a>